Pratheek-Poojary23/-PARALLEL-LINKED-QUADRUPED-ROBOT/README.md

 ## Introduction ##
 The legged robots are more complex in design and control, but they are stronger in holonomic motion ability, manoeuvring, and application variety.

-This project involves creating a quadruped robot using ESP32 Microcontroller and PWM to drive all the 12 servo motors, all components being 3D printed in-house and Controlled by ESP32 Web Server.
+Creating a 3D-printed quadruped robot with 12 PWM-driven servo motors, controlled by an ESP32 web server.

 ## Components
 1) ESP32  <br/>